 Jan Nolta, Ph.D.

-The UC Davis stem cell program has over 150 faculty members collaborating to work toward regenerative medicine-related cures for a spectrum of diseases and injuries.
-The current research in Dr. Nolta’s laboratory is focused on developing therapies that will use gene-modified bone marrow - derived mesenchymal stem/ stromal cells to deliver factors for treating Huntington’s disease and vascular disorders.
-The group that she oversees in the UC Davis Shared Translational Laboratory is helping UC Davis teams develop numerous clinical trials of gene and cell therapy, with eleven adult stem cell therapies already in the clinic, and another twenty in the pipeline.
+The UC Davis cell and gene therapy program has a large number of basic, translational, and clinical scientists collaborating to work toward regenerative medicine-related cures for a spectrum of diseases and injuries.
+Nolta is helping UC Davis teams develop numerous clinical trials of gene and cell therapy, with 50+ stem cell/regenerative medicine therapies already in the clinic, and over twenty in the pipeline.